apinste/CyberVets_ePortfolio/README.md

 * Thanks to [Matt](https://github.com/carmanm/CyberVets-Journal/wiki) for all contributions on Escalate Missions.

 * To our CyberVets mentors: JT, Chad, Dr KG, and Dr Gallagher for giving us the opportunity to learn and thrive.
+To the CMS staff and CyberVets graduates for the inspiration and motivation to push through.

 * To know more about the CMS CyberVets Program: [Visit the CMS CyberVets Program page](https://www.cms.gov/about-cms/careers-cms/cms-cybervets-program) or [view course outline here](https://www.cms.gov/files/document/cms-cybervet-course-outline.pdf).